therealdydx/Personal-Website/README.md

 ### Hey there, I'm DY 👋

 - Undergraduate from 🇸🇬 Singapore, studying at Yale-NUS, majoring in Economics
-- Laid-back yet serious Software Developer and VC
+- Laid-back yet serious Software Engineer and Venture Analyst
 - Write about my life experiences occasionally on Medium, check it out
-- Feel free to ask me about VCs, start-ups, politics, football or just general advice
+- Feel free to ask me about VCs, start-ups, politics, football (Arsenal yay) or just general advice
+- I play the piano, floorball, chess, clarinet (rarely), trading, reading politics and management, watch Korean and Chinese entertainment (Orbits :D) in my free time

 ## Get in touch 🙋